snowplow-archive/snowplow.github.com/_posts/2014-08-20-iglu-server-0.2.0-released.md

 `self` property containing itself the following properties: `vendor`, `name`, `format`, `version`.

-If your schema is not self-describing you will get back this json response when trying to add it to the repository:
+If your schema is not self-describing you will get back this JSON response when trying to add it to the repository:

 {% highlight json %}